moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 You can access your applications logs in Cloud platform by following the the CP guidance [Accessing Application Log Data](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/access-logs.html#accessing-application-log-data)

-#### Kibana on Cloud Platform
+#### Opensearch on Cloud Platform

-Below are some notes to aid you in working with the Kibana service, on Cloud Platform.
+Below are some notes to aid you in working with the Opensearch service, on Cloud Platform.

-All logs from deployed apps can be viewed in [Kibana](https://kibana.cloud-platform.service.justice.gov.uk/_plugin/kibana/app/discover).
+All logs from deployed apps can be viewed in [Opensearch](https://app-logs.cloud-platform.service.justice.gov.uk/_dashboards/app/data-explorer/discover#).

 To view the logs for a specific app:

-1. Select **live_kubernetes_cluster** from the `CHANGE INDEX PATTERN` dropdown list.
+1. Select **live_kubernetes_cluster** from the `CHANGE INDEX PATTERN` dropdown in the top left.
-2. Select **Add a filter**.
+2. Select **Add filter**.
 3. Select **kubernetes.namespace_name**.
 4. Select **is** as the operator.
 5. Insert the app's name space by following the pattern `data-platform-app-<app_name>-<dev/prod>`.
-6. In order to filter out all the logs related health-check, you can put `NOT log:  "/healthz"` in the `KQL` field.
+6. In order to filter out all the logs related health-check, you can put `NOT log:  "/healthz"` in the `DQL` field.
 7. Select **Save**.
 8. (Optional) - you can select to view only the log output by adding it from the **Available Fields** list in the left hand pane using the (+) button revealed on mouse hover

-Log messages are displayed in the **message** column.
+Log messages are displayed in the **log** column.

-By default, Kibana only shows logs for the last 15 minutes.
+By default, Opensearch only shows logs for the last 15 minutes.
 If no logs are available for that time range, you will receive the warning 'No results match your search criteria'.

-To change the time range, select the clock icon in the menu bar.
+To change the time range, select the bar next to the calendar icon at the top of the page.
 There are several presets or you can define a custom time range.

-Kibana also has experimental autocomplete and simple syntax tools that you can use to build custom searches.
-To enable these features, select **Options\_** from within the search bar, then toggle **Turn on query features**.

 ### Managing Deployments